Masahiko Kimura vs. Hélio Gracie: The match

 During the rest between the rounds, Masahiko told his cornerman Hikaru Kurachi that he had used the time of the round to punish Hélio and to put a show of dominance for the fans who were upset by Kato's loss.
 He also said he had grappled with Gracie on the ground in the last minutes in order to test his ground fighting skills, and that he would finish him off at the next round.
 In his autobiography, he recounted how he had been forced to relinquish his initial plan of knocking out Gracie due to the mat's softness and to plan a new way to win between throw and throw.
 Meanwhile, Gracie was confident in his skills to keep avoiding Kimura's throws and find his opportunity to submit him.

 Entering the second round, after blocking a tomoe nage attempt by Gracie, Kimura threw him to the mat by osoto gari, and this time he followed him to the ground right after and pinned him with kuzure-kami-shiho-gatame.
 The judoka held him in place for almost three minutes before moving his weight over Gracie's head.
 Unable to breathe under Kimura, Gracie tried to get out by pushing with his arm, and at the moment Kimura seized the limb and executed gyaku-ude-garami.
-Hélio did not surrender, because he was unconscious, so Kimura rotated the arm until it broke.
+Hélio did not surrender, so Kimura rotated the arm until it broke.
 As Gracie still refused to give up, Masahiko twisted the arm further and broke it again.
 Finally, when the judoka was about to twist it a third time, Hélio's brother Carlos threw the towel.
-He also walked into the mat and tapped Kimura's back thrice, signaling desistance.
+He also walked into the mat and tapped Kimura's back twice, signaling desistance.
 Kimura was thus declared winner.
 A crowd of Japanese people came and tossed Kimura high in celebration while Hélio was helped out to tend his arm.